Who Needs Guitars Anyway?

-Who Needs Guitars Anyway? is the debut studio album by Dutch electronic group Alice Deejay, released on 28 March 2000.
+Who Needs Guitars Anyway? is the only studio album by Dutch electronic group Alice Deejay, released on 28 March 2000.
 It includes the hit singles "Back in My Life", "Better Off Alone", "Will I Ever", "The Lonely One" and "Celebrate Our Love".
 The songs "The Lonely One", "Will I Ever" and "Celebrate Our Love" are different versions from the single versions and video versions that were released.